Nele Hertling: Life and work

-Hertling was born in Berlin.
-She grew up in a family of musicians, and was early exposed to the performing arts and contemporary culture.
+Hertling was born in Berlin as daughter of composer Hanning Schröder and musicologist Cornelia Schröder-Auerbach.
+Growing up in a family of musicians, she was early exposed to the performing arts and contemporary culture.
 After studying German studies and theatre studies at the Faculty of Philosophy of Humboldt University Berlin, which she completed in 1957, she worked freelance for radio and theatre.
 She lived in London for one year with her husband, Cornelius Hertling.
 She worked for the Academy of Arts, Berlin, from 1962, as a research assistant in the departments of music and performing arts.
 There, she brought innovative art forms to Berlin.

 From 1974, she also worked as a senate secretary.
 In 1987, she took over the management of the Werkstatt Berlin to develop the program for Berlin as the European City of Culture in 1988.
 From 1989 to 2003, she was artistic director of the Hebbel Theatre.

 From the summer of 2003 until the end of 2006, Hertling was director of the DAAD Artists-in-Berlin Program.
 She is a member and collaborator in numerous bodies and networks, including the I.E.T.M.
 (Informal European Theatre Meeting), Theorem, Gulliver Clearing House in Amsterdam, since 1995 she has been a member of the "Franco-German Cultural Council" (President since 2001), the Goethe-Institut's Performing Arts Advisory Board and the Board of Trustees of the Kulturstiftung des Bundes.
 She is a co-founder of the initiative "A Soul for Europe" and a member of its strategy group.
 Since 2006 she has been vice-president of the Academy of Arts, Berlin.